matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <div markdown="1">
 <h2 class="title"></h2>
 <h2>Exchange contracts</h2>
 Contractual documents are exchanged during the accessioning phase.
 This may be as simple as an invoice; however there are cases where it is of benefit to all parties to have more detailed contracts.
-These documents include a purchase agreement, or a deed of gift, and a copyright licence.
+These documents include a purchase agreement, or a deed of gift, and a copyright license.
 They specify the terms and conditions of the acquisition and help ensure that all parties understand their respective rights and obligations.
 The documents can be used among the following parties (which, in any given transaction, may be a museum, artist or artist’s estate, gallery or collector): purchaser, seller, donor, and copyright holder.
 Templates for the documents are provided for reference purposes.

 Depending on the terms of each transaction, the templates will be modified and are offered here simply as a starting point in negotiations.
 A relationship of trust between the artist and their representatives and the new owner is important to successful custodianship.
 If you think that there is something controversial in the agreement, for example requests to stream the media elements online, discuss this with the artist first.
 Some artists may trust a museum and not worry about reading contractual documents carefully, it is therefore good practice to make sure they are aware of the content.